lucasgrvarela/go-postgres-example/README.md

 ├── go.mod
 ├── go.sum
 ├── LICENSE
-├── main.go
-├── migrations
-│   ├── 1_create_users_table.down.sql
+├── main.go # Contains the main entry point of the application ├── migrations # Directory containing the database migration scripts │   ├── 1_create_users_table.down.sql
 │   └── 1_create_users_table.up.sql
 ├── README.md
-└── user
+└── user # Directory for the user domain
-    ├── user.go
+    ├── user.go # Definition of the User struct
-    └── user_repository
+    └── user_repository # Directory for the user repository
-        ├── postgres_user_repository.go
-        └── user_repository.go
+        ├── postgres_user_repository.go # Implementation of the UserRepository interface using PostgreSQL └── user_repository.go # Definition of the UserRepository interface
 ```
-* main.go: Contains the main entry point of the application.
-* migrations: Directory containing the database migration scripts.
-* user: Directory for the user domain.
-    * user.go: Definition of the User struct.
-    * user_repository: Directory for the user repository.
-        * user_repository.go: Definition of the UserRepository interface.
-        * postgres_user_repository.go: Implementation of the UserRepository interface using PostgreSQL.

 # Contributing
 Contributions are welcome!
 If you find any issues with the project or want to extend it further, feel free to open an issue or submit a pull request.